Need a Literary Agent?

 You'll get a strategy checklist, a query letter template, a swipe file with personalized openings you can steal, and a script that will having you following up with agents in 30 seconds.

 Ready to Finish Your Novel or Memoir?

 Let’s get you focused and moving forward.
-Use my free workbook to jumpstart a stalled manuscript, build unstoppable momentum, and finally reach “The End.”
+Start my free Unblockable Challenge to find the time, confidence and focus to finally reach “The End.”
 That, my friend, will be the best feeling in the world.
 Trust me.